Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 The pressure of working in this sector is immense.
 Every day if you are constantly monitoring the market for example, you are essentially sending a signal to brain to say “watch out” - so you can feel like you are continually on high alert.

-So if you can learn to operate in a calm state, you will have the upper hand, the ultimate psychological edge.
+So if you can learn to operate in a calm state, this gives you the ultimate psychological edge.

-The trouble is, you cannot do this yourself, because the mechanism in your brain is too fast.
+The trouble is, you cannot do this yourself, because the mechanisms wthin your brain are way too fast.
 It happens before you even know it is happening.

 Your brain is always looking at data, ie; your surroundings and your situation, to check whether it is ‘safe’, ‘unsafe’ or ‘needs further checking/information’ ie; ‘Uncertain’

-It does this by continually referring back to every single event that has ever taken place in your life, without you knowing or being aware, as this is all happening prior to your Cortex, the logical rational part of your brain, even receiving the data.
+It does this by continually referring back to every single event that has ever taken place in your life, and this is all happening prior to conscious awareness.

-So when any data that is similar to any previous ‘emotionally charged’ data , the brain perceives this as another threat, and turns on the fight and flight response.
+So when any data that is similar to any previous ‘emotionally charged’ data , the brain perceives this as another threat.

-Mental health issues are becoming more prevalent in the financial services sector.
+Mental health issues are becoming more prevalent in the financial services sector and it is pretty obvious why.

 With instances of employee depression, anxiety and even suicide on the rise across the financial services industry, firms must be willing to provide far better psychological support to their workforce.